SlyRemarks/docs/README.md

 250 A ACTL-1250-250 1.83” × 1.26” 250
 400 A ACTL-1250-400 1.83” × 1.26” 400
 600 A ACTL-1250-600 1.83” × 1.26” 600

 Note that these are calibrated at 60 Hz, “Option 50 Hz” must be specified for use on a 50 Hz system.
 “Option C0.6” is the revenue-grade version.

-This is an abridged list, see the manufacturer’s website for details.
+This is an abridged list, see the [manufacturer’s website](https://www.ccontrolsys.com/w/ACT_Series_Split-Core_Current_Transformers#Options) for details.
 CCS also makes solid-core CTs and CTs that are rated up to 6 kA primary current.

 For consistency with the standard CTs supplied by the shop, connect the white wire to the plug tip and the black wire to the sleeve.
 There should be no connection to the ring.

-YHDC 50A/100A/200A/300A/400A Split core current transformer SCT023R output voltage type
+#### YHDC 50A/100A/200A/300A/400A Split-Core Current Transformer SCT023R Output Voltage

+type
 Rated Current
 (IPN)